ibm-cloud-docs/assistant/access-control.md

 - Writer

-  This screen capture shows you what someone with a Writer service access role to a resource sees when viewng the same page.
+  This screen capture shows you what someone with a Writer service access role to a resource sees when viewing the same page.

   ![Shows the dialog page with buttons enabled, but no Analytics option in nav.](images/access-control-writer.png)